For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 What is front light?

-Whether you’re using natural light, or artificial light, such as speedlights or strobes in a studio, the same facts on the direction of light direction apply.
+Whether you use natural light, or artificial light, such as speedlights or strobes in a studio, the same facts on the direction of light apply.

 PS – This post contains affiliate links.
 Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.